Blog > Kerberoasting Attack: Detection & Prevention Guide

 The consequences of a successful Kerberoasting attack can be severe.
 Attackers can leverage compromised service accounts to move laterally within the network, gaining access to sensitive data, intellectual property, and financial information.
 In a worst-case scenario, they can elevate their privileges to domain administrator, effectively taking control of the entire Active Directory domain.

 Understanding the threat of Kerberoasting is the first step toward protecting your Active Directory environment.
-Cayosoft Guardian offers comprehensive visibility into service account activities, enabling you to identify suspicious behavior and potential Kerberoasting attempts before they escalate.
+Cayosoft Guardian offers extensive visibility into service account activities, enabling you to identify suspicious behavior and potential Kerberoasting attempts before they escalate.

 Detecting a Kerberoasting Attack in Progress: Early Warning Signs